Academic Catalog Policy

 Date Enacted or Revised: Enacted January 2016; Revised May 2016; September 2016; May 2017; August 2019; July 5, 2022

 McNeese State University complies with standards 10.1 and 10.2 of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Principles of Accreditation: Foundations for Quality Enhancement by publishing an online academic catalog, which serves as a principal policy document.
 Information in the catalog relates primarily to curriculum requirements and matters relating to academic policies and procedures, as well as general guidelines for enrollment and degree completion.
-It also includes the official academic calendar and information and policies relating to tuition and fees, financial aid, and academic and student services.
+It also includes the official academic calendar and information and policies relating to tuition and fees, financial aid, and academic and student support services.

 McNeese State University also complies with standard 10.3 of the SACSCOC Principles of Accreditation: Foundations for Quality Enhancement by providing online access to archived catalogs from the 2008-2009 academic year to the present.
 Published hard copies of catalogs from the 1939-1940 academic year to the 2011-2012 academic year are housed in the Frazar Memorial Library archives.
-(Instructions are provided below under the link to the catalog.)
+(Instructions for accessing archived catalogs are provided below under the link to the catalog.)

 Curriculum or degree plan requirements are placed in the catalog by the Office of Institutional Research and Effectiveness and entered into the Banner system and Degree Works by the Registrar’s Office.
 Curriculum items must first be reviewed and approved according to the procedures stated in the Curriculum and Course Development Policy.
 Curriculum items are then incorporated into the catalog, Banner system, and Degree Works.
 Items needing approval by external entities (University of Louisiana System, Louisiana Board of Regents, Louisiana Department of Education, and/or SACSCOC) are placed in the academic catalog and are effective only after such approval is received.

-Catalog information regarding matters other than curriculum requirements must be approved by the appropriate vice president and the provost prior to being placed in the catalog.
+Catalog information regarding matters other than curriculum requirements must be approved by the appropriate vice president as well as the provost and vice president for academic affairs and enrollment management prior to being placed in the catalog.

 Please be aware of the following deadlines for revisions to the academic catalog for the next academic year: